-Group Work
+Group work

 The Sprott School of Business encourages group assignments in the school for several reasons.
-They provide you with opportunities to develop and enhance interpersonal, communication, leadership, followership and other group skills.
+They provide you with opportunities to develop and enhance interpersonal, communication, leadership, follower-ship and other group skills.
 Group assignments are also good for learning integrative skills for putting together a complex task.
-Your instructor may assign one or more group tasks/assignments/projects in this course.
+Your professor may assign one or more group tasks/assignments/projects in this course.
 Before embarking on a specific problem as a group, it is your responsibility to ensure that the problem is meant to be a group assignment and not an individual one.
+Important to note about effort as a team member: